Flavor-physics benchmarks for tracker-based particle identification at the FCC-ee: Particle-identification algorithm

-We employ boosted decision trees (BDTs) to determine the identity of a particle because they are able to capture high-dimensional correlations while providing high interpretability, effectively producing a non-trivial binning-scheme across all input variables.
-The training events are individual particles generated isotropically ensuring sufficient balance between protons, kaons, and pions as well as full coverage of the angular space.
-For each charge and species, 100~000 events are produced, resulting in a total of 600~000 training particles.
-The three flavour-physics examples considered later stem from \eeZbb and \eeZHX events.
-Given that particle identification relies heavily on the momentum of a particle, the particle-gun training-samples are generated in 20 bins of equal content defined based on the momentum distribution of the \eeZH events considered later.
+We employ boosted decision trees (BDTs) to determine the identity of a particle because they are able to capture high-dimensional correlations while providing high interpretability, effectively producing a nontrivial binning scheme across all input variables.
+The training events are individual particles generated isotropically ensuring full coverage of the angular space.
+For each charge and species, 100~000 particle-gun events are produced, ensuring sufficient balance between protons, kaons, and pions despite differences in reconstruction efficiency, resulting in a total of 600~000 training particles.
+The three flavor-physics examples considered later stem from \eeZbb and \eeZHX events.
+Given that particle identification relies heavily on the momentum of a particle, the particle-gun training samples are generated in 20 bins of equal content defined based on the momentum distribution of the \eeZH events considered later.
 Within each bin, the momenta are distributed uniformly.
 The $\Z\Hz$ events are chosen as they have a broader momentum profile.
 Figure~\ref{fig:momentum} illustrates the momentum distribution of the charged hadrons for different event types and the particle-gun samples.
 The particle-gun events are propagated through full \geant simulation of both the \idea and \cld detector concepts~\cite{geant4first,geant4second,geant4third,FCC-config_HEP-FCC,CLDConfig_key4hep}.
-The BDTs are trained on 80\% of the particle-gun samples and the remaining 20\% are kept for validation.
-In order to achieve similar magnitudes of the features, the speed $v$ is scaled using $\log(1-\tfrac{v}{c})$ and the energy-deposit \dedx is scaled using $\log(\dedx)$ before training the BDTs.

-The particle-identification algorithm consists of three independent BDTs trained to select protons, kaons, or pions over the other two species.
-For an unseen particle, the species is assigned according to the BDT with the highest output score.
-In order to avoid over-fitting, the depth of each BDT is limited to the number of training features in the given setup and in each boosting step only 80\% of the training set are used.
-All other parameters are set to the default values used by the python implementation of \xgboost as the performance is not very sensitive to reasonable changes in the hyperparameters~\cite{Chen_2016}.